 The creation of an entity mostly starts out with the creation of a mesh.
 This mesh is made in a program like Blender or Maya and it is then exported as a Collada file.
-Materials then need be made for the mesh so it can be loaded properly into the engine.
+Matierals then need be used for the mesh so it can be loaded properly into the engine.
 For the basic steps on how to create a model, check this tutorial.

-Once the mesh is done, the entity file can be created.
-Usually, there is a one-on-one relationship between the .ent file and the mesh file (.dae) so it is best to put both in the same folder and let them have the same name.
-For example, if the mesh has the name "my_model.dae" the entity file should be named "my_model.ent".
+Oncee the mesh is done the entity file is created.
+Usually, there is a one-on-one relationship between the ent file and the mesh file (.dae) so it is best to put both in the same folder and let them have the same name.
+For example, if the mesh has the name "my\model.dae" the entity file should be name "my\model.ent".